Maryland Transit Administration: History

 The MTA took over the operations of the old Baltimore Transit Company on April 30, 1970.
 It was originally known as the Baltimore Metropolitan Transit Authority, then the Mass Transit Administration before it changed to its current name in October 2001.

 Many of the routes of most of the agency's current bus lines are based on the original streetcars operated by the Baltimore Transit Company and its parent companies from the 1890s to the 1960s.
 All these routes were ultimately converted to rubber tire bus operations, and many of them were consolidated, extended into newly developed areas, or otherwise reconfigured to keep up with the ridership demands of the times.
 Additional routes and extensions were added in later years to serve communities that were later developed, and to feed into Metro and Light Rail stations that were later built.

 With the growth in popularity of the private automobile during the 20th century, streetcar and bus ridership declined, and the needs for public transportation changed.
-Mass transit in Baltimore and other cities shifted from a corporate operation to a tax-subsidized state-run service.
+Mass transit in Baltimore and other cities shifted from a corporate operation to a service funded and run by the government.
 The amount of service provided was greatly reduced, and some areas once served by streetcars are currently served by buses very minimally or not at all.